John Carew: International career

 John Carew played 91 times for Norway, scoring 24 goals, and was part of their Euro 2000 squad.
 He made his full international debut on 18 November 1998, and was the first black player to represent Norway.

 Acting career

 In 2014, Carew starred in his first feature film, a Canadian horror called Dead of Winter.
 His second film, a Norwegian-made thriller called Høvdinger, was released on 17 July 2015.

 In 2018, Carew starred in the successful Norwegian TV-series, Heimebane, playing as Michael Ellingsen, an aging star footballer for a local Norwegian club.

 In 2019, Carew played the role of Jungle Warrior in the Disney's dark fantasy adventure film, Maleficent: Mistress of Evil alongside Angelina Jolie, Elle Fanning and Chiwetel Ejiofor.

 In 2023, Carew played the role of an early Spotify investor in the TV series The Playlist.

+As of 2025, Carew stars in Netflix’s Home for Christmas as Adrian, a love interest of chief protagonist Johanne.